ongres/stackgres/doc/content/en/09-faq/_index.md

 ## What PostgreSQL versions are supported?

-As of now, PostgreSQL major version 11.
-Version 12 (currently in beta) will be added soon.
+As of now, PostgreSQL major version 11 and 12.
+Version 13 will be added soon.

 ## Where can I run StackGres?